Outward compactness: -large cardinals

-In the following, we want to show that several well-known large cardinal properties can be characterized through the notion of $\Psi$-largeness, in the sense that we can associate a measure of closeness $\Psi$ to the given large cardinal property so that we can prove that some cardinal $\kappa$ is $\Psi$-large if and only if there is a cardinal with the given property that is less than or equal to~$\kappa$.
+In the following, we want to show that several well-known large cardinal properties can be characterized through the notion of $\Psi$-largeness: we can associate a measure of closeness $\Psi$ to the given large cardinal property and prove that a cardinal $\kappa$ is $\Psi$-large if and only if there is a cardinal with the given large cardinal property that is less than or equal to~$\kappa$.
 Before we start to derive these characterizations, we observe that no large cardinal property that is implication-wise stronger than extendibility can be characterized in this way.

 \begin{proposition} If $\Psi(v_0,\ldots,v_4)$ is a measure of closeness, then every cardinal greater than or equal to an extendible cardinal is $\Psi$-large. \end{proposition}

 \begin{proof} Assume that $\mu$ is an extendible cardinal, $\kappa\geq\mu$ is a cardinal, $\kappa<\eta<\theta$ are limit ordinals and $\lambda>\theta$ is a cardinal.
 Then there exists an ordinal $\rho$ and an elementary embedding $\map{i}{V_\lambda}{V_\rho}$ with $\crit(i)=\mu$ and $i(\mu)>\lambda$.
 If we now define then $j(\kappa)>\lambda$ and \ref{Prop:B} in Definition \ref{definition:Closenessss}.\ref{item:Closeness} ensures that $\Psi(V_{j(\theta)},V_{j(\theta)},\lambda,j(\kappa),j(\eta))$ holds.
 These computations allow us to conclude that $\kappa$ is $\Psi$-large. \end{proof}